 Absence policies that appear to favor one employee or department over another will also hit morale, and low morale has a significant impact on employee productivity, as shown by an International Business Research study .
 Which one?
 This statement begs the question.

 Absence management tools that use cognitive automation ensure that all employees in all areas of the organization are treated in the same way, regardless of workload, function – or the mood of the line manager.

 Cognitive automation removes human error and bias from decision making.
 All employees know they are being treated impartially and in line with company policy, which works wonders for morale.

 After minor illnesses, the most common causes of absence are stress, work-related musculoskeletal injuries such as neck strain, home/family/carer responsibilities, and mental ill health.

-  There are many ways an organisation can improve employee wellbeing, ranging from providing employee benefits such as gym membership, yoga, and counselling, to allowing flexible working, to encouraging guilt-free mental health days.
+There are many ways an organization can improve employee wellbeing, ranging from providing employee benefits such as gym membership, yoga, and counseling, to allowing flexible working, to encouraging guilt-free mental health days.

 Cognitive automation is a great boon for managing the suite of available benefits and provide an easy way for employees to apply for them, report absence, and book time off.
 Mobile self-service applications enable members of staff to do all these things without having to approach a manager or HR representative, which not only saves time but also may be particularly useful for employees with mental health issues.

 Cognitive automation is just what the doctor ordered.
 Contact us to learn more.